 The answer: I gave each kid a copy of the Outdoor Duluth Recreation Map and asked them to pick any green space to explore.

 The City of Duluth produces the detailed Outdoor Duluth Recreation Map.
-We picked up a free copy at the Parks & Recreation Office in downtown a couple of years ago (here is the 2015 PDF version; according to the Parks and Recreation office, the 2017 version will be available in early August).
+We picked up a free copy at the Parks & Recreation Office in downtown a couple of years ago (an updated 2017 version is now available).
 It highlights the 129 parks, 11,000 acres of green space, 6,834 acres of city parkland, 85 miles of bike trails, and 150 miles of hiking trails.
 WOW!

 The kids love studying this map.
 The first time, Daley quickly honed in on one place, while Finley circled many options (said differently, nearly every one of the green sections).